alesti/tinkering-tinkerbell/README.md

 In a first step i tried the [Tinkerbell sandbox](https://github.com/tinkerbell/sandbox#quick-starts).

-See my notes [k3d approach](k3d-approach.md) for what i learned so far.
+See my notes [k3d approach](k3d-approach.md) for what i learned so far - that did not worked out due networking problems.
+I decided to use a dedicated node as provisioner and restarted that with an [raspi4 k3d approach](k3d-raspi-approach.md) which also allows me to add this to the hardware rack and carry it around.

 ## Hardware